In this article

 In most states, pregnancy does not trigger a special enrollment period to sign up for health insurance outside of the annual open enrollment period.
 HHS considered that possibility, but clarified in 2015 that it had opted not to include pregnancy as a qualifying life event.
 (The birth of the baby is a qualifying life event in every state, but that special enrollment period doesn't begin until the baby is born, meaning that the new health plan will not cover costs related to the pregnancy.)

-However, state-run exchanges (there are 21 of them as of 2026) have some flexibility to set their own rules for qualifying life events and special enrollment periods.
+However, state-run exchanges (there are 21 of them as of 2026, growing to 22 as of 2027) have some flexibility to set their own rules for qualifying life events and special enrollment periods.
 And more than half of the state-run exchanges have chosen to allow a special enrollment period triggered by pregnancy.

 This makes the pregnant person eligible to enroll in health coverage and have better access to prenatal care as well as coverage for labor and delivery costs.
 (In most cases, this special enrollment period applies to people who don't already have coverage, as opposed to an opportunity to change plans, but the specific rules vary from one state to another.)